 The process of offers and counter-offers will follow, and you’ll settle somewhere in the middle.

-Whatever the dollar amount agreed to, send no money until Waypoint Resource Group confirms the terms of your settlement in writing.
+Whatever the dollar amount agreed to, send no money until they confirm the terms of your settlement in writing.

-If they don’t send a written confirmation, they may accept your partial payment, then pursue you for the balance of the debt.
+If they don’t send a written confirmation, they may accept your partial payment, then pursue you for the balance.

 Get Professional Help